oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 $ python -m playwright install --with-deps chromium
 ```

-That's it for now, we can go to our notebook make the imports and check if the installation had no problems.
+That's it for now.
+We can go to our notebook, make the imports, and check that the installation was problem-free.

 ``` python
 import nest_asyncio, os, asyncio, json